jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 visible to me.”
 “No, but I fancy that I may have deduced a little more.
 I imagine that you saw all that I did.”

-### ADVENTURE VIII.
-THE ADVENTURE OF THE SPECKLED BAND 129

 “I saw nothing remarkable save the bell-rope, and what purpose that could answer I confess is more than I can imagine.”